 The CookSafe+ app does not remove the need to scan in with your CookSafe QR Card.
 Remember to take your card with you everywhere you go.

 CookSafe+ and NZ COVID Tracer work together

-Any Bluetooth codes (or 'keys') that are sent or collected from your phone using one app can be accessed with the other app.
-The apps work together to make sure that whether you're in New Zealand or the Cook Islands, you can receive an alert if you've been near another app user who tests positive for COVID-19.
+Any Bluetooth codes (or 'keys') that are sent or collected from your phone using 1 app can be accessed with the other app.
+The apps work together to make sure that whether you are in New Zealand or the Cook Islands, you can receive an alert if you have been near another app user who tests positive for COVID-19.

 Get to know the Cook Islands Alert Level system

 The Cook Islands has a 4-tier COVID-19 Alert Level system.
 Make sure you know what to do at different Alert Levels.

 On 2 February 2021, the Cook Islands declared a dengue 2 outbreak.
 Dengue is spread by the bite of an infected mosquito.
 The outbreak is ongoing and you should protect yourself and your loved ones against mosquito bites.

 Be prepared, and have a plan if your travel is disrupted